 Step 4: Shape the hamantaschen

-How to fold hamantaschen into a pinwheel triangle
+How to fold hamantaschen cookies

-Fold the bottom of the circle upwards towards the center, making a flap covering the lower third of the circle (photo 7).
+The first fold: Fold the bottom of the circle upwards towards the center, making a flap covering the lower third of the circle (photo 7).

-Take the right side of the circle and fold it towards the center to create a third flap, completing the triangle.
+The third fold: Take the right side of the circle and fold it towards the center to create a third flap, completing the triangle.
 Tuck the bottom of this flap under the bottom right corner of the triangle while letting the top of the flap overlap the top corner of the triangle (photo 9).

-Press to seal the corners triangle gently but firmly to secure the shape.
+Press to seal the corners of the triangle gently but firmly to secure the shape.
 If any cracks have formed at the places where the dough is creased, use slightly wet fingers to smooth them out.

 Step 5: Bake the hamantaschen